homemade applesauce in a glass serving cup on an apple themed tablecloth

 Mash

-Start mashing the apples while they are still on the heat when they are really tender.
+When the apples are tender start mashing them.
 Stop mashing when you reach your desired texture.
 If you have more moisture in the applesauce than you want, turn the stove up to medium or medium high and get the applesauce to a slow boil and stir continually as the liquid evaporates.

 When you have mashed the apples to the consistency you want, there may still be a good amount of liquid in the pan.
 If so, turn the stove up to get the applesauce to a slow boil and let the excess liquid evaporate.
 Continue to stir until it is your version of just right.